 The evolution to PMN is not limited to a particular cellular standard.
 Hence we try to generalize the discussions by considering key components and technologies in modern mobile networks, such as antenna array, broadband, multi-user MIMO and orthogonal frequency-division multiple access (OFDMA), instead of a specific standard.
 When necessary, we will refer to the 5G new radio (NR) standard.

-Depending on the network setup, we consider two types of topologies where JCAS can be implemented, that is, a cloud radio access network (CRAN) and a standalone BS.
-Realization of sensing in a PMN based on these two topologies is illustrated in Fig. \ref{fig-system}.
-Below we elaborate the system and network setup for the two topologies, and we will then discuss three types of sensing operations based on the topologies in subsection \ref{sec-updown}.
-Requirements for modifying the setup to enable sensing will be discussed in Section \ref{sec:structure}.
+Depending on the network setup, we describe two types of topologies where JCAS can be implemented, that is, a cloud radio access network (CRAN) and a standalone BS.
+The realization of sensing in a PMN based on these two topologies is illustrated in Fig. \ref{fig-system}.
+Below we elaborate on the system and network setup for the two topologies.
+We will then discuss three types of sensing operations based on the topologies in subsection \ref{sec-updown}.
+Methods that modify the setup to enable sensing will be discussed in Section \ref{sec:structure}.